-The National Cancer Patient Experience Survey (CPES) also gave insights into variations in experience of cancer care.
-As part of the CPES the team looked in detail at the results of the survey from different groups including from 191 people with a learning disability surveyed in 2021.
-These 'deep dives' revealed the following themes of areas for improvement in service:
+The 2021 National Cancer Patient Experience Survey (CPES) also gave insights into variations in experience of cancer care.
+As part of the CPES the team looked in detail at the results of the survey from different groups including from 191 people surveyed with a learning disability.
+These 'deep dives' asked additional questions and revealed the following themes of areas for improvement in service:

-- in reasonable adjustments such as having a quiet room to wait in - in telling people bad news i.e. staff need to think about the words they use when they tell people they have cancer and talk to people with a learning disability about cancer.
+- in reasonable adjustments such as longer appointments where necessary - in telling people bad news i.e. staff need to think about the words they use when they talk to people with a learning disability about cancer.

-The results of the most recent national report (2022) and of the latest published deep dives (2021) are available in easy read.
+Experts by experience from the national Learning Disability and Autism team helped to develop the easy read versions of the cancer survey.
+The results of the national report and of the deep dives are also available in easy read.